FAQs

 Is it really anonymous?

 Absolutely!
-You won't be asked to provide any information that could identify who you are.
-You will be asked general demographic info (age, gender, education, etc) and broad ministry-specific info (e.g., denomination, current role in church, total years of full-time employment, how many churches you’ve worked for, etc).
+You won't be asked to provide any information that could identify you.
+You will be invited to share optional demographic info (e.g., age, gender, education, etc) and broad ministry-specific info (e.g., denomination, current role in church, total years of full-time employment, how many churches you’ve worked for, etc).
 None of the information can be linked back to you.
+No names, email addresses, mailing addresses, or other identifying information are collected.
+The only “identifiable” piece of data is an anonymous computer-generated 12-digit RespondentID.
+This guarantees that responses are unique and not duplicated in the research.

 What will you do with my responses on the assessments?

 Your responses will be combined with those of hundreds of other pastors.
 This data will be evaluated to test the various research hypotheses.
 The results will be published in a dissertation, which will be available to future researchers.
-Additionally, some denominational leaders have asked for a summary of their fellowship's data to be provided.
+Additionally, some denominational leaders may request a summary of their fellowship's data in exchange for promoting the research to their pastors.
 No individual responses will be provided to denominational leaders.
+The only data provided will be group-based percentages, categorized as low, medium, or high, based on the presence of narcissistic or humility traits.
+Please review the Informed Consent for more information.

 Why use “clergy” instead of “pastor”?